beyzayurukakar-p/ideasoft-case/docs/technicalOverview.md

 ## Known Issues
-1. Deprecated Component Usage: Deprecated Swipeable is used due to a bug in the new component
+1. Deprecated Component Usage: Deprecated Swipeable is used due to a bug in the new component.
-2. Potential Performance Issues: Handling of the product and category lists should be optimized.
+2. Potential Performance Issues: Handling of the product and category lists in redux state should be optimized.
-3. Error Messages: Single generic error message is not very explanator.
+3. Error Messages: Single generic error message is not very explanatory.
 4. Form Validation: Validation is basic and does not cover value types.
 5. Keyboard Avoidance: Keyboard avoiding logic is very primitive.
 Needs to be improved by calculating the position of each input and scroll down accordingly.
-6. API Key Storage: API keys should be stored as environment veriables.
+6. API Key Storage: API keys should be stored as environment variables.
 7. Unserializable Action Payloads: 'onSuccess' and 'onError' callbacks in action payloads may cause issues.
 There should be a system that watches the redux flow and calls these callbacks.
 8. Toast behind Modal: When a modal is visible on the screen, the Toast component stays behind it, while the user expects to see it on top of everything.
 9. Insufficient Tests: Only list screens are tested.
 Add/Update flows also need testing.
-9. ** Serverside Paging Issue: Paging in the serverside needs to accept skip/offset parameter.
+10. ** Serverside Paging Issue: Paging in the serverside needs to accept skip/offset parameter.
 The reason is this issue: the client asks for page 1, then user deletes a couple of items, the client asks for page 2, the new page 2 starts with a couple of items later.
 So a couple of items are never shown in the UI until user reloads the list.